 The most obvious thing to cut out of our schedules to have this bonus time is sleep.
-The problem with this idea is that if we don’t get enough sleep, the extra time we have each day isn’t productive.
+The problem with this idea is that if we don’t get enough sleep, the extra time we have each day isn’t always as productive.

 But what if we could sleep less AND have enough energy to get more done?